Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Application Domains of Approximate Computing

 \textbf{Computer Vision:} Computer vision is critical in many emerging applications such as augmented/virtual reality, autonomous driving and robotics.
-These applications often require intensive computation efforts on large volume of data.
+These applications often require intensive computation efforts on a large volume of data.
 One core component of a computer vision system is the computation kernel known as meta-functions, which are dedicated to execute one specific algorithm.
 As those meta-functions are typically inherently error resilient, voltage scaling techniques are applied to obtain attractive quality--energy trade-offs~\cite{2011_Mohapatra_DATE}.
 Another application, ray tracing, which is also a common computer vision task, requires intensive arithmetic with floating-point numbers, whose precision can be formulated as a stochastic optimization problem for acceleration~\cite{2014_Schkufza_PLDI}.
-Some computer vision applications are deployed onto perpetual systems, i.e., embedded systems that are not connected to power but rely on harvesting energy from the environment.
-Such systems often have strict power constraints when executing demanding machine vision algorithms.
-Therefore, specialized languages and runtimes are proposed to maximize QoS on such platforms for tasks such as tracking and remote sensing~\cite{2007_Sorber_SenSys}.

-From the software aspect, various computer vision applications including motion estimation and body tracing also exhibit tolerance against code perforations, inspiring opportunities of slightly compromising accuracy for increasing the performance by two to three times~\cite{2009_Hoffmann_MIT}.
-However, although the accuracy and quality degradation from approximation are negligible at most times, computer vision systems may still output critically inaccurate or erroneous results.
-The language Topaz enables outlier task detection and re-execution, which can collaborate with existing approximate solutions to ensure that tasks such as subject pose tracking produce acceptable results~\cite{2015_Achour_OOPSLA}.